PyQwt/PyQwt5/sphinx/installation.rst

    `mailing list <mailto:pyqwt-users@lists.sourceforge.net>`_.

 ..
 [1] The mailing list is a subscribers only list and mail from
-       non-subscribers is deferred to filter spam.
-I check practically every day whether some messages are from unsubscribed users (95
+       non-subscribers is deferred to filter spam (95 % is spam).
-       % is spam).
-However, consider yourself very lucky when you did not subscribe and your mail got accepted.

 Windows Binary Installer